 Plexiglass and white light.
 Variable Dimensions.
 (Photos: Salim Santa Lucia)

 From the entrance, we can perceive a sparkle, a mysterious call towards the last part of the long and narrow space.
-The mystery is cultivated while we get closer, like a “Painting in space”, the plexiglass arches melts with the ground and their sharp and straight shadows.
+The mystery is cultivated while we get closer, like a “painting in space”, the plexiglass arches melt with the ground and their sharp and straight shadows.
 As we are walking, the secrets of the volume reveal themselves, the curved lines stretch and dissociate.
 This work question as much the relativity of points of views and distances than our ability to project defined evocations onto abstracts forms.
 These objects estranged from their original function (displays) can become, for example, rulers or luminous rings of an unknown planet or star. (*The astronauts from ISS, International Station withness, on average, fifteen sunsets and fifteen sunrises a day).

 Peripherical Fovea I, 2018